Elspeth Barker: Career

+Barker edited Loss, an anthology about bereavement, published in 1997.
+Her reviews and essays appeared in a 2012 collection, Dog Days.
+Another collection, Notes from the Henhouse: On Marrying a Poet, Raising Children and Chickens, and Writing, was published posthumously in 2024.

+Personal life and death

-Her first husband was the poet George Barker by whom she had five children, including the novelist Raffaella Barker.
+Her first husband was the poet George Barker, with whom she had five children, including the novelist Raffaella Barker.
 In 2007, she married the writer Bill Troop.
+Her portrait was painted by UK artist Terence McKenna.
 Barker died at her home in Aylsham on 21 April 2022, aged 81, from health issues following a stroke.